You’ve been diagnosed with an autoimmune disease, now what?

 What does “genetically predisposed” mean?

 These are not “genetic defects” per se.
-Just like variations give one person blue eyes and another brown, we have variations in how efficiently we use certain nutrients (especially B vitamins), how well we clean out toxicants, and how our immune system responds to threats (chemical or metal overload, infections, food sensitivities…).
+Just like gene variations give one person blue eyes and another brown, we have variations in how efficiently we use certain nutrients (especially B vitamins), how well we clean out toxicants, and how our immune system responds to threats (chemical or metal overload, infections, food sensitivities…).
+You are not your genes.
+What your parents and grandparent and theirs before them suffered from health-wise (if they did) is determined faar more by diet and lifestyle factors.
+What “runs in the family”?
+Diet and lifestyle choices.

 What’s happening?

-On your blood tests, you may see high white blood cell counts, especially high neutrophils—a type of white blood cell, if the situation just started.
+On your blood tests, you may see high white blood cell counts (total WBC >7.0), especially high neutrophils—a type of white blood cell.
+If so, the situation just started.
 If the problem is solved, you feel better, life continues.
+You could feel ill because your immune system is working to address the foreign invader.

-However, if your neutrophils cannot keep up, they get destroyed faster than your body can make them.
-Your blood test will show low end or below normal range.
-Anything below 5.0 indicates an inflammatory situation that has gone on for some time.
+However, if your neutrophils cannot keep up with the threat, they get destroyed faster than your body can make them.
+Your blood test will show low functional end or below normal range (<5.0) to indicate an inflammatory situation that has gone on for some time.

-Your immune system is also supposed to educate the “special force team” to recognize self from foreign invader.
-On inspection by the immune system, traitorous lymphocytes (e.g. make antibodies against self or other defects that can happen) normally get detected and eliminated.
-But, in genetically predisposed people, a triggering event or even a threat that continues too long allows some of these to escape detection.
-Next we have antibodies made that can and do attack “self”.
+Your immune system is also supposed to educate the “special forces team” to recognize healthy self from infected cells and/or the foreign invader running rampant around your body.
+However, traitorous lymphocytes (T-cells) make antibodies against self—your healthy organs and systems, particularly).
+While defective cells in your body normally get detected and eliminated, in genetically predisposed people, a triggering event or even a threat that continues too long results in making antibodies that can and do attack “self”.

-Once these T-lymphocyte cells are activated, they divide and make many more of themselves.
-Your new surveillance team grows in number—great if their antibodies are against a virus; not so great if the antibodies are against your thyroid gland (Hashimoto’s thyroiditis); or your salivary, tear, and other mucous glands (Sjogren’s syndrome); or the insulation around your nerves (multiple sclerosis, peripheral neuropathy)… now your body has an army.
+Once these traitorous T-lymphocyte cells are activated, they divide and make many more of themselves.
+Your new surveillance team grows in number—great if their antibodies are against a virus; not so great if the antibodies are against your thyroid gland (Hashimoto’s thyroiditis); or your salivary, tear, and other mucous glands (SjÖgren’s syndrome), your digestive tract especially IBS and Crohns, rheumatoid arthritis the insulation around your nerves (multiple sclerosis, peripheral neuropathy)… all of them are the same mechanism.; now your body has an army that attacks itself.

-If you have anyone in your family with a diagnosed autoimmune disease, please be careful!
+If you or anyone in your family has a diagnosed autoimmune disease, please be careful!

-Vaccine adjuvants (additives that make vaccines more potent) can trigger an autoimmune response.
+Vaccines are known triggers of autoimmune disease in susceptible people (genetic predisposition and leaky gut) Vaccine adjuvants (additives aimed at making vaccines more as potent as the infectious virus, etc., itself) are among chemicals that trigger an autoimmune response.
 If you have a family history of any autoimmune disease, please, please, please limit your exposure to vaccinations.
-Numerous studies show that Hashimoto’s thyroiditis, Systemic Lupus, Lichen Planus, and especially Psoriasis (and Atopic Dermatitis) can be triggered by vaccines in genetically predisposed people.
+Numerous studies show that Hashimoto’s thyroiditis, Systemic Lupus, Lichen Planus, and especially Psoriasis and Atopic Dermatitis can be triggered by vaccines in genetically predisposed people.

 While vaccines and medications are certainly suspect, even more suspect are “the foods you’ve been eating all your life.”
 Yes, this is counter-intuitive—why did my body become sensitive now?
 Your early immune system couldn’t keep up—after years of low-grade irritation, your body finally sent in the “special forces”.
 The truth is that the problem has been building like the pressure on a fault zone.
 There might have been small tremors and ignored symptoms; then one day… “crack” and the fault line moves dramatically.